 Over the years, WSU Tri-Cities lacked the funding for improved transportation, as well as upgraded safety and security measures.
 The WSU Tri-Cities administration approached the Associated Students of WSU Tri-Cities (ASWSUTC) to discuss implementing a student fee that would assist the campus in providing transportation, safety, and security enhancements.

 The fee is considered a preferable solution over administrative fees to fund services that require a revenue source not derived from tuition or state legislative funding.

-The fee would also be a cheaper option for students as compared to requiring a permit to park on campus.
+The fee is a cheaper option for students as compared to requiring a permit to park on campus.

 The advisory committee will consist of the ASWSUTC President, two additional student representatives, the Director of Safety, the Campus Facilities Executive, and the Director of Campus Student Life.